Read this advice for all New Zealand Scholarship applicants whether you apply through the online portal or by paper.

 Where to send your application

-For most paper-based applications, except for New Zealand Commonwealth Scholarship Applications, submit your completed application form to the New Zealand Embassy or High Commission in your country.
+For those countries who are eligible to submit paper applications (with the exception of New Zealand Commonwealth Scholarship applications), you should submit your completed application form to the New Zealand Embassy or High Commission in your country.

-Applications must be received (either by the New Zealand Embassy or High Commission in your country, or MFAT in Wellington, New Zealand) on or before 15 March 2017.
+Applications must be received by the New Zealand Embassy or High Commission in your country on or before 14 March 2018.

 Applications received after this date will not be accepted.